 As a studio, we currently are not traveling, and to try and keep up enough to write something helpful for weddings worldwide would be far too large a task anyway.
 However, if you are in a specific destination or planning to head to that destination and have a question, drop us an email, we love helping if we can, and you shouldn’t have to manage all this alone.

 Let’s start here, this is what you need to know about our current restrictions and guidelines for weddings in the state of Ohio.

 Current Ohio Wedding Restrictions

 - Venue Capacity: Originally we had a venue capacity restriction with an overall cap of 300 no matter how massive your venue was.
-The latest update (March 2nd) removed the 300 cap but in reality, it isn’t going to change much for most Ohio brides.
+The latest update (which happened on 3/2/2021) removed the 300 cap but in reality, it isn’t going to change much for most Ohio brides.
 The venue capacity and socially distanced seating guidelines will dictate your guest list far more quickly than a 300 person cap.

 - All guests must wear masks at all times except while actively eating and drinking.

 - All vendors must wear masks and PPE at all times.